hyperledger/besu-docs/docs/Reference/Config-Items.md

     }
     ```

-!!! tip
+!!! note

     We recommend specifying the latest milestone block for private networks.
     It is implied this includes the preceding milestones.
-    Specifying the latest milestone ensures you are using the most up-to-date protocol and have access to the most recent opcodes.
+    This ensures you are using the most up-to-date protocol and have access to the most recent opcodes.

 ## Fixed difficulty